imoyaf/ITAcademy/Sprint1-Java/TaskS101_InheritanceAndPolymorphism/Level3/Exercise1/README.md

     Initial price: €100
     Honda or Yamaha: €50

-To calculate the rating of the articles, the following criteria are used:
+To calculate the ratings of the articles, the following criteria are used:

 **Football articles:**